Thursday, December 26, 2019

 Ron's Rules:

 1. Civility means treating each other with respect.
 Hate the comment.
 Love the commenter.
 When you make it personal, I will stop you.
-Look at me and talk to the issue.
+Talk to the issue.
 Respond like this: “I disagree.
 Strawberry is not better than butter pecan.
 Here’s why. ….”
 Responses like this are out of line: “You’re an F-ing idiot if you think strawberry is better than butter pecan!”
 Our goal is to shed light more than heat.

 2. If someone else makes your point, you don’t need to make it again.

 3. I try to seek different views.
 In doing so, I will call on some folks more than others so there’s a chance to hear different sides.
-But I won’t get to everyone for most topics.
+But I may not get to everyone for some topics.

 4. If you’re seeking a “support group” to vent heart-felt rants, go elsewhere.
-Come with an open mind.
-You don’t need to agree with what you hear—just do try to see the other side.
+Attend with an open mind.
+You don’t need to agree with what you hear—just do try to understand the other side.
 I’m preaching to myself here as well.